 Because no significant difference in the flow direction was confirmed under UV and vis illumination, we investigated the influence of the absorption of light by oil on the photoisomerisation of AzoTAB at the droplet surface.
 At around 365 nm, in the UV region, HBA was mostly not able to transmit UV (Figure S17).
 This indicates that the photoisomerisation from the trans- to cis-isomer mainly occurred at the illuminated upper side of the oil droplets (Figure 5a).
 On the other hand, at around 480 nm, in the vis region, HBA almost completely transmitted light (Figure S17), indicating that the photoisomerisation from the cis- to the trans-isomer of AzoTAB occurred not only on the illuminated side but also on the opposite side of the droplet surface.
-The interpretation suggested that heterogeneity in the interfacial tension at the droplet surface, which is dominant for self-propelling motion, was not generated.
+The interpretation suggested that heterogeneity in the interfacial tension at the droplet surface, which is dominant for self-propelled motion, was not generated.
 However, this contradicts the observed results.
 Thus, we focused on the light refraction based on Snell's law.
 Since the refractive index of HBA and the surfactant solution were 1.52 and 1.33, respectively, vis light could be refracted and condensed at the lower side of the oil droplets, as if the oil droplets behaved as a lens (Figure 5b).
 The analysis by Snell's law suggested that the area illuminated with refracted vis light at the lower side was smaller than the area illuminated directly at the upper side, indicating that the strength of the illuminated light per unit surface area was stronger at the lower side.
 Thus, the interfacial tension at the lower side of the droplet became lower than that at the upper side because of faster photoisomerisation from the cis- to the trans-isomer of AzoTAB.
 Given that the middle area of the droplet was weakly illuminated with vis light due to light refraction, the photoisomerisation of AzoTAB occurred slowly.
 This indicates that the interfacial tension at the middle area was higher than at the top or bottom.
 In summary, Marangoni flows were considered to be induced higher from the bottom to middle than from the top to the middle of the droplet.
-Such quadrupole flows around each droplet likely induced the disassembly of the droplets.
+Such quadrupolar flows around each droplet likely induced the disassembly of the droplets.
+Mathematical simulations based on hydrodynamics considering the interfacial tension gradient due to the photoisomerization at the droplet boundary supported the generation of such flows under UV illumination (Figure 5c) and vis illumination (Figure 5d).

 Figure 5.
 Schematic representations of illuminated light toward an oil droplet, thereby inducing Marangoni flows under UV illumination (a) and vis illumination (b).
 Italic character n represents a refractive index.
+Results of mathematical simulations corresponding to the system with a single oil droplet under UV illumination (c) and vis illumination (d).
+The profiles of the difference in concentration field of trans- and cis-isomers are shown in the colour code and the flow profile is shown as streamlines.